Explore Geology & Geoscience to Uncover the Mysteries of Planet Earth

-Enter into an exciting and flexible career as a geoscientist exploring 4.5 billion years of Earth's history, and discover how, why, and when our planet came to be the way it is.
-Understand your existence in the context of deep time and the Earth’s evolution, including tectonics, biological evolution, and geochemical systems.
-Earn a degree that will allow you to investigate new geological environments worldwide.
-Study surface-level rock features to discover what that means miles below.
+Enter into an exciting and flexible career as a professional geoscientist exploring 4.5 billion years of Earth's history, to discover how, why, and when our planet came to be the way it is.
+Understand your existence in the context of deep time and the Earth’s evolution, including tectonics, biological evolution, and geochemical systems at the Harquail School of Earth Sciences.

 Are you curious about the solar system, how our planet formed, how minerals and rocks form, what makes volcanoes and earthquakes, why minerals have different colours, how the Earth and life evolved, how we know the age of the Earth, what causes climate change, how do you find an ore deposit?
 Do you enjoy the outdoors, hiking, camping, exploring exotic, distant places, working with computers, global problem solving, integrating scientific disciples (biology, chemistry, and physics)?
 Then Earth Sciences are for you!

 Geology opens up a flexible career that can change with time based on your life experiences and geological interests.
 The four-year B.Sc. in Earth Sciences is designed to meet the minimum knowledge (academic) requirements for registration as a professional geoscientist (P.Geo.) with the Association of Professional Geoscientists of Ontario (APGO).
 Registration with the APGO will significantly enhance career prospects of Earth Sciences students.

 These are possible career avenues for our graduates: